 - Always Second Best: To a lesser extent compared to Ty

-- The Captain: Has his own team of Rangers, which is made of Recurring Background Characters
+- The Captain: Has his own team of Rangers, which is made of recurring extras.

 - The Rival: He feels or wants to be this to Buzz